 Paul Mueller has always loved to fish for bass.
-The passion was ignited by his father, who took him on his first excursions.
-He religiously watchedThe Bassmasterson television.
+Their passion was ignited by his father, who took him on his first excursions.
+He religiously watched The Bassmasters on television.
 At age 16, he joined a local bass club and fished his first tournaments.
-It wasn’t long after that he began entering larger ones — including those organized by the Connecticut B.A.S.S.
+Not long after, he entered larger ones — including those organized by the Connecticut B.A.S.S.
 Nation — that were farther from his home.
 “I fished all levels from the ground level up,” he said.
 “I always loved to compete.”

 Mueller competed as a co-angler on the FLW Tour from 2008 to 2011, when he was crowned the co-angler champion at the Forrest Wood Cup on Lake Ouachita in Arkansas.
 He was a co-angler in the Rayovac FLW Series Northern Division in 2011 and then a boater in 2012 and 2013.

 Mueller’s accomplishments in B.A.S.S.-sanctioned events stand as tall.
 He fished his way through the B.A.S.S.
 Nation ranks to its 2013 National Championship on Lake Dardanelle in Arkansas, where he was the top Eastern Division angler.
 That qualified him for the 2014 Bassmaster Classic on Alabama’s Lake Guntersville, where he weighed 66 pounds and 8 ounces and finished second.
 His second-day catch — five largemouth that weighed 32 pounds and 3 ounces — was the biggest limit of his life and set the current five-fish weight record for the Classic.
-He’ll return to the Bassmaster Classic in 2015, because he won the 2014 B.A.S.S.
+He’ll return to the Bassmaster Classic in 2015 because he won the 2014 B.A.S.S.
 Nation Championship on the Ouachita River in Monroe, La.

 Understand the body of water

 A new-to-you lake is not the place to experiment with new techniques.
 Mueller sticks with the basics, so he can concentrate on finding bass.
 That includes focusing on sections of a lake or river where he can fish his strengths.
-And your strength, he said, can often be an underutilized technique that has potential to produce on that new lake.
-That’s what he found at Lake Dardanelle, the 34,000-acre Arkansas River impoundment that is about 1,400 miles from his home in Naugatuck, Conn.
+And your strength, he said, can often be an underutilized technique that has the potential to produce on that new lake.
+That’s what he found at Lake Dardanelle, the 34,000-acre Arkansas River impoundment about 1,400 miles from his home in Naugatuck, Conn.

 Mueller qualified through local and state tournaments to represent his home state in the 2013 B.A.S.S.
 Nation Championship, just like the other competitors.
 But he only had to beat anglers from the other Eastern Division states to earn a Bassmaster Classic invite.
-He said most competitors were focused on shallow bass, casting spinnerbaits, bladed jigs and jigs to shoreline grass.
+He said most competitors were focused on shallow bass, casting spinnerbaits, bladed jigs, and jigs to shoreline grass.
 So he went the other way, flexing his strength with deep-diving crankbaits to find bass in deeper water.
 He was one of the only anglers there to fish that way.

 Cover water quickly

-Success is in the details
+Success is in the details.

-That didn’t happen till about 9 a.m. each day, so he started the first day with a square-bill crankbait, which produced a limit of bass that was culled by flipping fish later.
+That didn’t happen till about 9 a.m., so he started the first day with a square-bill crankbait, which produced a limit of bass that was culled by flipping fish later.
 But it was a giant fish (he’s not even sure it was bass) that he lost on the second day that provided a clue to make his crankbait pattern better.
 Away from each cypress tree were root clumps that rose off the bottom.
 Before the sun came up and bass went to the shady trunks, they would roam, some stopping to suspend around the clumps.
 He could deflect the square bill off them and generate strikes.
 That one bite he lost revealed the clumps’ potential.
 “When you get one bite,” he said, “you try to analyze it and look for similar areas.”
-When the water level changed and pushed more shad into the backwater on the last day, those roots played a key role in him catching enough to win.
+When the water level changed and pushed more shad into the backwater on the last day, those roots played a crucial role in him catching enough to win.

 Study the weather